-The first thing you have to do is prove that you’re an authority on the topic your content relates to so your visitors and the search engines know you know what you’re going on about.
+Authority — The first thing you have to do is prove that you’re an authority on the topic your content relates to, so your visitors and all those search engines know you know what you’re going on about.
 (There’s nothing worse than listening to someone who’s full of confidence about the topic they’re discussing only to find out they don’t actually know anything about it at all.)

 When you successfully demonstrate your authority, search engines will rank your content more highly and visitors will be more likely to consider their queries solved after having consumed your content.

 Relevance — You must also show your visitors and search engines that your content is topically relevant to the search query.
 (After all, it doesn’t matter how good it is, if your content doesn’t provide the information the search user is looking for, it’s not useful to that search user and it’s not useful in attracting ad revenue for the search engine.)

 Demonstrating the relevance of your content enables search engines to rank your content for the kinds of search queries you’re targeting, and it prevents human visitors from needing to return to the search results by resolving their queries.

 Trust — And finally there’s trust, which is a little bit tricky.
 Search engines are machines and therefore can’t actually learn to trust or distrust sources of information.
 But humans can trust, and when we’re confronted by a list of search results, we’re much more likely to click through to content from publishers we trust.

 If you can position yourself or your brand as a trusted source of information, more search users will click on your search listings, which will lead to an increase in search rankings.
 And while search engines can’t learn to trust you, they can classify your brand as more trustworthy based on how closely you’re linked to spam-free sites (or ‘trusted sites’).